 - After flushing with fresh water, open all drain cocks.
-Depending upon the model, there may be several - When the water has fully drained, close the drain cocks and tape shut the water inlet on the bottom of the boat.
-Use low-tack type of tape to avoid damaging the finishes on the inlet and surrounding metal and gel coat.
-The water pick-up does NOT need to be taped. - With the boat shifter in neutral, start the engine and allow it to idle.
+Depending upon the model, there may be several. - When the water has fully drained, close the drain cocks and tape shut the water inlet on the bottom of the boat.
+Use low-tack type of tape to avoid damaging the finished on the inlet and surrounding metal and gel coat.
+The water pickup does NOT need to be taped. - With the boat shifter in neutral, start the engine and allow it to idle.
 During the entire process, DO NOT EXCEED 1100 RPM on the engine.
-(The freshwater hose cannot provide sufficient water supply to adequately cool the engine at higher RPMs.)
-Also, never take the boat out of neutral gear. - DO NOT RUN THE ENGINE FOR MORE THAN 10 SECONDS!
-This procedure allows any remaining water in the system to be forced out.
+The freshwater hose cannot provide sufficient wear supply to adequately cool the engine at higher RPMs.
+Also, never take the boat out of neutral gear. - Run until there is no longer water coming out.
+DO NOT RUN THE ENGINE FOR MORE THAN 30 SECOND!
+This procedure allows any remaining water in the system to be forced out. - Remove the tape from the raw water intake, and the garden hose from the valve.